parsa-epfl/cloudsuite/_posts/2016-01-15-eurosys16-tutorial.md

 <h3>Organizers</h3>
 <ul>
 <li><a href="http://parsa.epfl.ch/~daglis">Alexandros Daglis</a> is a fourth year PhD student that works at EPFL under the supervision of Babak Falsafi.
 His research interests include rack-scale computing and datacenter architectures.
 His current focus is on system design for high performance remote memory access.</li>
-<li><a href="http://parsa.epfl.ch/~picorel">Javier Picorel</a> is a fifth year PhD student working at EPFL under the supervision of Babak Falsafi.
+<li><a href="">Javier Picorel</a> is a fifth year PhD student working at EPFL under the supervision of Babak Falsafi.
 His research interests are in computer architecture, especially architectures and system support for processing-in-memory systems.</li>
 <li><a href="http://parsa.epfl.ch/~drumond">Mario Paulo Drumond</a> is a second year PhD student that works at EPFL under the supervision of Babak Falsafi.
 His research interests include reconfigurable computing and computer architecture.
 His current focus is on using FPGAs to accelerate machine learning algorithms.</li>
 <li><a href="http://parsa.epfl.ch/~ustiugov/">Dmitrii Ustiugov</a> is a second year PhD student working at EPFL under the supervision of Babak Falsafi and Edouard Bugnion.
 His research interests include rack-scale computing and datacenter architectures.
 His current focus is on architectural support for combining high performance and strong consistency for rack-scale systems.</li>
 <!--